Rishit-dagli/3d-transforms/README.md

 Awesome!
 If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).
 You can also take a look at [TensorFlow3d Transforms's Project Status Tracker](https://github.com/users/Rishit-dagli/projects/10) for getting more information about current or upcoming tasks.

+## Acknowledgements

+Most of the experiments and reimplementations with this library were done on Civo Cloud Kubernetes Clusters using the [Civo Developer Demo program](https://www.civo.com/demo-program)

 ## License

 ```